Adapters

 |---|---|

-ASSIGNMENT.json | Structured assignment metadata: run ID, turn ID, role, phase, adapter config, timeout |
+ASSIGNMENT.json | Structured assignment metadata: run ID, turn ID, role, phase, runtime ID, write authority, staging path, budget reservation |

-PROMPT.md | The role prompt from .agentxchain/prompts/<role>.md with variable interpolation |
+PROMPT.md | The role prompt from .agentxchain/prompts/<role>.md with variable interpolation, protocol rules, and role-scoped workflow-kit responsibilities for the current phase when applicable |

-CONTEXT.md | Assembled context from previous turns: accepted decisions, open objections, files changed, verification evidence |
+CONTEXT.md | Assembled context from previous turns: accepted decisions, open objections, files changed, verification evidence, and the phase-wide Workflow Artifacts table when workflow-kit is present |

 {